0118 937 5429

-At Caversham Nursery School we ensure that through our school vision, values, relationships and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
+At the federated settings of New Bridge and Caversham Nursery School’s we ensure that through our school vision, values, relationships and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
 The Governing Body also ensures that this ethos is reflected and implemented effectively through school policy and practice and that there is an effective suite of safeguarding policies in place to safeguard and promote pupils’ welfare.

 We have a duty to prepare our pupils for life in modern Britain and to keep them safe.
-Everyone at the Caversham Nursery School has the right to learn and work in safety.
+Everyone within our settings have the right to learn and work in safety.
 We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others.

 Role of the Governing Body

-It is the role of the Governing Body to ensure that the school meets its statutory duties with regard to preventing radicalisation.
+It is the role of the Governing Body to ensure that the schools meet statutory duties with regard to preventing radicalisation.

 The nominated Safeguarding Governor will liaise with the Executive Head Teacher and other staff about issues to do with protecting pupils from radicalisation.